 1/2 teaspoon ground mace

 4 tablespoons unsalted butter, chilled and diced into small pieces

-- Thoroughly drain the apples from the acidulated water.
+Thoroughly drain the apples from the acidulated water.
 Put one layer of the apples in the prepared pie shell.
 Dot with cloves, and sprinkle with 1/3 cup of the sugar.
-Add another layer of densely-packed apples, piling them high.
+Add another layer of apples, packing them densely and piling them high.
 Sprinkle with the remaining 1/3 cup of sugar.
 Carefully pour 2 cups of the reserved apple liquid over and around the apples.

 Makes one 9- or 10-inch double crust pie